 The term cost-effectiveness can mean a lot of things.
 So, let’s break this down as well.

-Cost to transport is one of the biggest factors with barriers in general.
-A six-foot traditional concrete barrier will weight around 2,700 lbs, or roughly 460 pounds per linear foot.
-It needs to be loaded and unloaded with lifting machinery and every time they need to be moved, they require some sort of lift (forklift, crane, etc).
+The cost of transportation is one of the biggest factors with barriers in general.
+A six-foot traditional concrete barrier will weigh around 2,700 pounds or roughly 460 pounds per linear foot.
+It needs to be loaded, unloaded and moved with lifting machinery, such as a forklift or crane.

 The manufacturing of polymer-based items has gone down in the last couple of decades.
 In contrast, the manufacturing of concrete-based items has gone slightly up.
 Also, the use of the material in a water-filled barrier remains less due to its hollow-body construction.
 These are the two reasons why water-filled barriers are not as expensive anymore.
 You can easily replace concrete barriers with water-filled options without worrying about ballooning costs.